Removing bad odours from your car

 For smells that are right through the car, like tobacco smoke, or are hard to identify where they are coming from, you need to follow the procedure below.
 This also applies if you're going to use the ozone shock treatment we talk about later in the article.

-With carpets and thicker pile fabric material, gently apply with a medium bristle brush, to help get the product right into the fibres.
+- With carpets and thicker pile fabric material, gently apply Fabra Cadabra with the Plush Brush, to help get the product right into the fibres.
 Also use Fabra Cadabra to spot clean any stains in fabric trim seats or carpet.

-Use them one at a time and spray each product into their own separate microfibre applicators, applying enough so it's damp.
-Then wipe the areas down in a gentle side to side motion, wiping off with a dry microfibre cloth straight afterwards.
+- Use them one at a time and spray each product into their own separate Square Bear microfibre applicators, applying enough so it's damp.
+Then wipe the areas down in a gentle side to side motion, wiping off with a dry Dirty Deeds or Plush Daddy cloth straight afterwards.
 Always check the applicator to make sure it doesn't get too dirty.
-If it does, hand wash it out with liquid detergent and water, then wring it out and continue cleaning.
+If it does, hand wash it out in a bucket of fresh water, then wring it out and continue cleaning.

 Finally, it should go without saying that you don't let anyone smoke in your car any more!